iberflow/ember-history/README.md

 =============

 Undo / Redo for Emberjs

-Inspired by https://github.com/pangratz/ember-memento, however this implementation is for global History and not for individual objects.
-Though it doesn't matted how many objects you have it work's with one if you like.
+Inspired by https://github.com/pangratz/ember-memento, however my implementation is for global History and not for individual objects (though it works with just one object as well)

 Usage